- Though not very often, users have reported that Windows 11 is not detecting the keyboard, and we will tell you how to fix it in this article.

 Why is Windows 11 not detecting the connected keyboard?

 This could be due to a bunch of reasons, depending on whether you have a wired or wireless keyboard.
-But, one of the issues common to both is problematic drivers or if they are missing.
+Here are some of the most common causes:

 In case you are unable to, fret not!
 Follow the steps in the next section in the same sequence as they are listed to quickly and effectively troubleshoot the error.